backspace/pouchdb-docset/README.md

 ## Known issues

 All API headings are marked as methods.
+The initial fetch of the documentation manually ignores the `2014` directory because I couldn’t get `wget`’s `--exclude-directories` to use wildcards.